2016 Top 10 Best Value Charcoal Grills

 Much has been made of the difference between popular charcoal briquets and lump charcoal.
 Before you spend $50 on 20 pounds of Thai lump charcoal made from coconut shells, read how charcoal is made and how it works.
 You'll be pleased to learn that we recommend inexpensive briquets because they are easy to count and by counting, you can control temperature.
 Furthermore, established brands like Kingsford produce a very consistent product.

 If you want a family sized charcoal grill for less than $200 that can cook anything and will last forever, this is it.
 When George Stephen, Sr. introduced the Weber Kettle in 1952 he set America's backyards on fire.
 Today's design is not far from the original and it is by far the most popular backyard grill in the world.
-One feature added in more recent years is a very useful removable ash catcher that slides under the kettle.
+In 2016 Weber made a few tweaks to this classic kettle and changed the name from One-Touch Gold 22.5" to Premium 22".
+They maintain the actual size has not changed and the grate continues to provide 363 square inch cook surface.
 The large arched lid is big enough to accommodate roasts and turkeys, but disregard the built in heat indicator, it can be waaaay off.
 Get a good digital thermometer that you can bank on.
 For searing, Weber Kettles put most backyard gas grills to shame.
-Add a Smokenator and turn your Weber into a damn good smoker for ribs, pork, brisket and fish.
+Add a Slow 'N Sear and turn your Weber into a damn good smoker for ribs, pork, brisket and fish.
 Made in the USA.
-Click here to read our complete review of the Weber One-Touch Gold 22.5" Charcoal Grill.
+Click here to read our complete review of the Weber Original Kettle Premium 22" Charcoal Grill.

 Another basic, elegant model that was introduced in 1952, the same year as the Weber Kettle, is the Portable Kitchen Grill.
-Ownership of manufacturer changed over the years but design and construction did not.
+Ownership changed over the years, and production stopped for a while, but when they came back recently the design and construction are pretty much the same.
 They still have the original, thick cast aluminum body which retains and radiates heat efficiently.
 PKs never rust and older models often show up at garage sales or get passed along from one generation to the next.
-The flat bottom, rectangular shape, and unique damper placement of two on the lid and two in corresponding locations under the coal make PK particularly well suited for 2-zone cooking.
-PKs never achieved Weber's popularity, but they're still around today and continue to win over fans who love the durability, versatility and shiny retro-cool appearance.
+The flat bottom, rectangular shape, and unique damper placement of two on the lid and two in corresponding locations under the coal make PK particularly well suited for 2-zone cooking or even 3 zone cooking as well as smoking.
 They can be lifted out of the cart for cleaning, camping, or tailgating.
+PKs continue to win over fans who love the durability, versatility and shiny retro-cool appearance.
 Made in the USA.
 Click here to read our complete review of the Portable Kitchen Grill (a.k.a.
 PK Grill).

 This is the one model in our Top Ten that sticks out like a sore thumb.
 Construction isn't the greatest, it has uncoated cast iron grates that rust and require additional maintenance and one of the weakest warranties you'll find.
 But if you just need a large capacity charcoal grill (26 burger capacity) that will last a few years, the CB940X deserves your attention.
 It's has a couple of nice features we like: An adjustable charcoal tray brings the coal right up under the cook surface for fast searing and drops it down to the bottom for slow roasting.
 Bank the coals to one side for 2-zone cooking and drop it down for smoking.
 A large front door gives easy access to replenish coal, remove ash with a slide-out tray, and two big wooden side shelves provide ample work space.
-Don't pay list price!
-The link above takes you to our review.
-Scroll down to the "Where to Buy" section and you can find it for as little as $299.
 Click here to read our complete review of the Char-Broil CB940X Charcoal Grill.

 With superb construction and excellent design, Meadow Creek Grills and Smokers have been hand-made in New Holland, PA, by Amish craftsmen since 1980.
 These babies are built solidly with heavy gauge steel to last a lifetime.
 Meadow Creek is a favorite among BBQ competition teams for high quality and reasonable price.
 They make a variety of big trailer mounted smokers and some features from the pro models are present on this backyard cooker.
 You'll be grilling in no time flat with Meadow Creek and if you start to feel adventurous, the PR36 can be a great smoker as well if you bank the coals to one side.
 The 525 square inch stainless steel grate provides plenty of cooking surface and it comes with a second grate that can be placed above the main one, doubling capacity.
 It can even handle a small whole hog.
 Made in the USA.
 Click here to read our complete review of the Meadow Creek PR36.